silinternational/idp-profile-ui/README.md

 ### Authentication

-1. An IdP infrastructure will be running locally and is required for authentication into the app, it can be accessed at the traefik-configured domain, e.g., [https://profile-api.gtis.guru/auth/login?client_id=abc123](https://profile-api.gtis.guru/auth/login?client_id=abc123).
+1. An IdP infrastructure will be running locally and is required for authentication into the app.
+If needed, it can be accessed at the traefik-configured domain, e.g., [https://profile-api.gtis.guru/auth/login?client_id=abc123](https://profile-api.gtis.guru/auth/login?client_id=abc123).
 1. Username: **a**
 1. Password: **a**